 The Publish Setup page settings determine how assets are delivered by default from Adobe Dynamic Media Classic servers to web sites or applications.
 If no setting is specified, the Adobe Dynamic Media Classic server delivers an asset according to a default setting on a Publish Setup page.
 For example, a request to deliver an image that does not include a resolution attribute yields an image with the Default Object Resolution setting on the Image Server page.

 Administrators can change the default settings on the Image Server, Image Renderer, and Vignette pages to establish default settings for delivering assets from servers.

-To open the Publish Setup pages, click Setup > Application Setup > Publish Setup.
+To open the Publish Setup pages, go to Setup > Application Setup > Publish Setup.

 The Image Server page establishes default settings for delivering images from image servers.
 Settings are available in these five categories (see the Image Server page itself for detailed descriptions of the settings).

-Change these settings only with the assistance of a Dynamic Media Classic support person.
+Change these settings only with the assistance of an Adobe Dynamic Media Classic support person.

 Request Attributes - These settings impose limits on images that can be delivered from the server.
 For example, the maximum Reply Image Size Limit is Width 5000 and Height 5000.